 Phthalates also have been measured in breast milk, umbilical cord blood and amniotic fluid.
 Many consumer products containing phthalates are regulated by the EPA, whose existing evaluations of phthalate toxicity are outdated, lack information on use patterns, and do not take into account evidence that no one is exposed to one phthalate at a time.
 In fact, current law does not even require manufacturers to disclose whether or not products contain phthalates, leaving regulators and consumers completely in the dark.
-Even if the EPA had information on where they are used and wanted to regulate phthalates, existing TSCA rules severely limit the EPA’s ability to take action.

 Some progress on phthalates made by voluntary efforts, but we need better regulation